WakiMak/trentent.github.io-forked/_posts/2018-09-14-meltdown-spectre-performance-impact-analysis-take-2.md

 Again, interesting results.Â 2008R2 seems to have the largest average CPU seperation, hitting 14%, followed by 2012R2 at 11% and than 2016 having a difference of 4%.

-One of things about these results is that they highlight the &#8220;headroom&#8221; of the operating systems.Â 2008R2 actually consumesÂ _less_ CPU and so it has moreÂ _room_Â for separation between the 3 tiers.Â On the 2016, there is so much time spent where the CPU was pegged at 100% for both types of host that makes a difference of &#8220;0%&#8221;.Â So although the smaller number on server 2016 may lead you to believe it&#8217;s better,Â _**it&#8217;s actually not**__._<figure class="wp-block-image">
+One of things about these results is that they highlight the "headroom" of the operating systems.Â 2008R2 actually consumesÂ _less_ CPU and so it has moreÂ _room_Â for separation between the 3 tiers.Â On the 2016, there is so much time spent where the CPU was pegged at 100% for both types of host that makes a difference of "0%".Â So although the smaller number on server 2016 may lead you to believe it's better,Â _**it's actually not**__._<figure class="wp-block-image">

 <img src="http://theorypc.ca/wp-content/uploads/2018/09/Hosts-CPU-workload_compare.png" alt="" class="wp-image-2857" srcset="http://theorypc.ca/wp-content/uploads/2018/09/Hosts-CPU-workload_compare.png 1181w, http://theorypc.ca/wp-content/uploads/2018/09/Hosts-CPU-workload_compare-300x164.png 300w, http://theorypc.ca/wp-content/uploads/2018/09/Hosts-CPU-workload_compare-768x419.png 768w" sizes="(max-width: 1181px) 100vw, 1181px" /> </figure> <figure class="wp-block-image"><img src="http://theorypc.ca/wp-content/uploads/2018/09/Hosts-CPU-workload_compareData.png" alt="" class="wp-image-2858" srcset="http://theorypc.ca/wp-content/uploads/2018/09/Hosts-CPU-workload_compareData.png 574w, http://theorypc.ca/wp-content/uploads/2018/09/Hosts-CPU-workload_compareData-300x136.png 300w" sizes="(max-width: 574px) 100vw, 574px" /></figure>